Updated: Sep 24, 2022

 When I finally got the email that Mollie was ready to go up online for adoption, I did a big happy dance.
 While I was sad for Jessie, I knew it was the right thing for Mollie.
 Sadly, the morning she was due to head to her new home, she got colic, and as many of you know, that is never a good thing.
 So Mollie crossed the rainbow bridge at the rescue just before getting her wish of having a forever home.

 Jessie never really recovered from Mollie crossing the rainbow bridge without her.
-Her legs still hurt, and without her friend, she started to give up on life.
+Her legs still hurt, and she gave up on life without her friend.
 It broke my heart to see how much she grieved for Mollie.
 So when I got the call that Jessie would be crossing the rainbow bridge, a piece of my heart shattered.
-It still does whenever I tell her story, even now, all these years later, my eyes well with tears for this beautiful mare.
-So I grabbed my camera, and we went for one last stroll in the pasture together to capture some buttercup-filled memories.
+It still does whenever I tell her story; even now, all these years later, my eyes well with tears for this beautiful mare.
+So I grabbed my camera, and we took one last stroll in the pasture together to capture some buttercup-filled memories.

 One last stroll before the rainbow bridge

 I loved my time photographing these amazing furkids and helping them all find the happiest tails they all so greatly deserved.
 I love hearing how they are doing now and look back on the time spent with them with joy in my heart.